Family planning: Non-governmental organizations

-Non-governmental organizations (NGOs) may meet the needs of local poor by encouraging self-help and participation, understanding social and cultural subtleties, and working around red tape when governments do not adequately meet the needs of their constituents.
+Non-governmental organizations (NGOs) may meet the needs of the local poor by encouraging self-help and participation, understanding social and cultural subtleties, and working around red tape when governments do not adequately meet the needs of their constituents.
 A successful NGO can uphold family planning services even when a national program is threatened by political forces.
-NGOs can contribute to informing government policy, developing programs, or carry out programs that the government will not or can not implement.
+NGOs can contribute to informing government policy, developing programs, or carrying out programs that the government will not or can not implement.

 International oversight

 Family planning programs are now considered a key part of a comprehensive development strategy.
-The United Nations Millennium Development Goals (now superseded by the Sustainable Development Goals) reflects this international consensus.
+The United Nations Millennium Development Goals (now superseded by the Sustainable Development Goals) reflect this international consensus.
 The 2012 London Summit on Family Planning, hosted by the UK government and the Bill and Melinda Gates Foundation, affirmed political commitments and increased funds for the project, strengthening the role of family planning in global development.
 Family Planning 2020 (FP2020) is the result of the 2012 London Summit on Family Planning where more than 20 governments made commitments to address the policy, financing, delivery, and socio-cultural barriers to women accessing contraception formation and services.
-FP2020 is a global movement that supports the rights of women to decide for themselves whether, when and how many children they want to have.
+FP2020 is a global movement that supports the rights of women to decide for themselves whether, when, and how many children they want to have.
 The commitments of the program are specific to each country, as compared to the generalized main goals of the 1995 conference program of action.
 FP2020 is hosted by the United Nations Foundation and operates in support of the UN Secretary-General's Global Strategy for Women's, Children's and Adolescent's Health.

 The world's largest international source of funding for population and reproductive health programs is the United Nations Population Fund (UNFPA).
 In 1994, the International Conference on Population and Development set the main goals of its Program of Action as: